TritonDataCenter/rfd/rfd/0039/README.md

 ### The problem

 When SDC APIs are used, all changes made to VMs will go through vmadm.
-If changes were only allowed through vmadm, vmadm itself could store a consistent view of a VM and update that view whenever it made changes.
+If changes were only allowed through vmadm, `vmadm` itself could store a consistent view of a VM and update that view whenever it made changes.
 This is not possible however, because SDC does not prevent operators from logging into CNs and making arbitrary changes with tools other than vmadm.

-Since a VM object is made up of many components and each of these components can be modified by an operator without any notification and possibly even putting the VM in an invalid state, vmadm must load all of the data about a VM every time it wants to use it.
+Since a VM object is made up of many components and each of these components can be modified by an operator without any notification and possibly even putting the VM in an invalid state, `vmadm` must load all of the data about a VM every time it wants to use it.

-When an operator runs `vmadm list` for instance, the code in /usr/vm (mostly in this case /usr/vm/node\_modules/vmload) will reach out to various parts of the system to create a list of all VMs on the system, typically through forking userland tools such as `zfs(1M)`, `zoneadm(1M)`, reading files from /etc/zones and /zones/<uuid>/config, and reading from kstats.
+When an operator runs `vmadm list` for instance, the code in `/usr/vm` (mostly in this case `/usr/vm/node_modules/vmload`) will reach out to various parts of the system to create a list of all VMs on the system, typically through forking userland tools such as `zfs(1M)`, `zoneadm(1M)`, reading files from `/etc/zones` and `/zones/$uuid/config`, and reading from kstats.

 This process can be slow.

-Every time a VM's attributes are queried, through `vmadm list`, `vmadm lookup` or `vmadm get`, all the required data to is queried directly from its source (e.g. dataset data comes from ZFS and zone config comes from the /etc/zones files).
+Every time a VM's attributes are queried, through `vmadm list`, `vmadm lookup` or `vmadm get`, all the required data to is queried directly from its source (e.g. dataset data comes from ZFS and zone config comes from the `/etc/zones` files).
 Loading this data can take in the range of hundreds of milliseconds, to multiple minutes on systems with high load or many VMs or [many zfs snapshots](https://github.com/joyent/smartos-live/pull/151).
-Because the rest of SDC relies on vmadm as the ultimate source of truth (which in turn relies on the OS itself) any slowdown here is seen all over the system, manifesting in long provision times, long VM modification or deletion times, and generally poor user experience.
+Because the rest of SDC relies on `vmadm` as the ultimate source of truth (which in turn relies on the OS itself) any slowdown here is seen all over the system, manifesting in long provision times, long VM modification or deletion times, and generally poor user experience.

-If we didn't load this data each time however, an operator could change the quota for a VM using /usr/sbin/zfs and vmadm would be operating with an incorrect quota until it *did* load this data from zfs.
-And since there's no current mechanism to notify vmadm that something has changed, there's not much it can do other than assume its environment is entirely hostile and load all the data it needs from the ultimate source each time.
+If we didn't load this data each time however, an operator could change the quota for a VM using `/usr/sbin/zfs` and `vmadm` would be operating with an incorrect quota until it *did* load this data from zfs.
+And since there's no current mechanism to notify `vmadm` that something has changed, there's not much it can do other than assume its environment is entirely hostile and load all the data it needs from the ultimate source each time.
 This is true for all components of a VM object, not just zfs datasets.